A new story arc begins in Hashikko Ensemble, Chapter 32!

 It’s just “Miagete Goran Yoru no Hoshi o” by Kyu Sakamoto again this time, but given that it’s front and center in this chapter, I think it’s worth it to go into greater detail about it.

 As Jin explains, the song in question was written after the Great Kanto Earthquake of 1923 when the lack of light pollution made the starry sky visible.
 The stars are a metaphor for people’s souls, and the song itself functions as a song for repose of the soul.
-Jin’s interpretation as a song of prayer approaches it from a different angle.
+Akira’s interpretation as a song of prayer approaches it from a different angle.
 To him, the lyrics seem like they’re calling out to the souls of those who have been lost, but the second half makes the name of the song sound like a comforting call to those left on Earth.

 If Kio Shimoku is indeed writing Jin as having some sort of neurotypical mind, it would be new ground for him.
 Genshiken has a lot of eccentric characters, but that series always came across as just a bunch of fanatical dorks who really like anime and manga.
 Jin’s obsession with music seems driven by something different.